 One-Shoulder Wonder

 Go for an asymmetrical look by cutting one sleeve off for a one-shoulder style.
-It’s simple yet makes a bold fashion statement!
+It’s simple yet makes a bold fashion statement, and is a great starting point if you’re exploring creative t-shirt altering ideas!

 Sleeveless Transformation

 Turn your shirt into a sleeveless top by cutting off the sleeves and adjusting the hem.
-It’s an easy way to stay cool and stylish in warmer weather.
+It’s an easy way to stay cool and stylish in warmer weather, and a perfect trick to make a polo shirt look feminine.

 Crochet Sleeve Detailing